F: +44 (0)20 3668 5601

-Successfully assisted Marlborough Gallery in estopping a fine art auction house from selling an inauthentic work of art that was wrongly attributed to artist Claudio Bravo, whose estate is represented by the Gallery.
+Successfully assisted Marlborough Gallery in estopping a fine art auction house from selling an inauthentic work of art that was wrongly attributed to the artist Claudio Bravo, whose estate is represented by the Gallery.

 Safflane Holdings Ltd. et al.-v-Gagosian Gallery, Inc.: Represented Gagosian Gallery in connection with a commercial dispute that arose as a result of Charles Cowles improper sale of a painting entitled “Innocent Eye Test” by Mark Tansey, which partially belonged to the Metropolitan Museum of Art.
-Facilitated a complex settlement whereby all parties involved were made whole, and the painting was returned to the Met.
+Facilitated a complex settlement whereby all parties involved were made whole, and the painting was returned to the Museum.